jessicadturner/RoamingRoombas/README.md

 - **Face Display**: 7" touchscreen or mobile device
 - **Sensors**: IR proximity and bump sensors
 - **Power**: Powered via Create3’s onboard battery

+A full price list with links to necessary components is available in the Hardware folder above.

 ### Software
 - **Languages**: Python or ROS2